 1. Is it safe to eat avocado with black or brown spots?

 Avocados turn black or brown when they are exposed to cold temperatures for a long time before they begin to ripen.
 The discoloration also occurs as a result of compression with excessive handling.
 The fruits can be eaten by removing those spots with a knife.

 2. Are avocado seeds edible?

-It is not recommended to eat avocado seed as there is not enough research supporting its consumption.
+It is not recommended to eat avocado seeds as there is not enough research to support their consumption.
 However, there are studies on the potential benefits of avocado seed extracts rather than the seeds.
 The extract is known to have antioxidantiXNatural or synthetic compounds that slow down certain types of cell damage , anti-carcinogeniciXSubstances or chemicals that stop or prevent the growth of cancer cells , and anti-inflammatory properties that are advantageous for cancer prevention and inflammation reduction.
 (15).

 3. What happens if you eat too much avocado?